Key Takeaways

 Example:

 Here you can create another blog post about what a dog shouldn’t eat and link from one page to the other.
+You might also link to specific product pages for dog food brands you recommend, creating a pathway from informational content to commercial pages.

 It’s super relevant to users and Google will reward you for it.
+Internal linking also helps distribute page authority throughout your site, potentially boosting the rankings of important pages.

 Create consistency in your OnPage SEO